STUDENT CLUBS AND DIRECTORATES

-The National University of Singapore Social Impact Club aims to be a primary avenue for members of the MBA cohort to make a difference in society.
+The NUS MBA Social Impact Club aims to be the primary avenue for the MBA cohort to make a difference in society.
 Rooted in its core values of Awareness, Sustainability, Education, and Empowerment, the club strives to create events and initiatives that advocate these ideals, in line with the skills and capabilities of aspiring future business leaders.
-The club aims to provide opportunities for the cohort to make a difference through volunteer activities with various programs and organizations that make a lasting impact to society.
-Moreover, it ambitions to encourage the cohort to practice its business skills and interests in a way that ignites positive change by developing projects and activities that promote the link between business and social development.
-This club believes that making a difference is simply the way we do business.

 Prachi Jayesh Sejpal, Exco

 Ryota Kimura, Exco

 Our Mission: To organise activities and events that focus on 3 key aspects:

 - Fun: Fun is the key essence of all activities and events planned by the NUS MBA Sports Club.

 - Foster Relationships: To build strong bonds and relationships internally within our NUS MBA community, and externally with the MBAs from other Business Schools and corporate partners, through our sports events.